musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/project-report.md

 The LeNet-5 model tuned and trained on the original training and validation sets without any data augmentation applied.
 In the [training process](./trainer.py), stochastic gradient descent algorithm is used with mini-batch size of 128.
 Applying Xavier initialization for the weights gives the filexibility to choose larger learning rates ([X. Glorot and Y. Bengio, 2010](http://proceedings.mlr.press/v9/glorot10a.html)).
 Thus, applying Xavier initialization, the learning rate is taken as 0.1 with an exponential decay.
 An early stopping algorithm is applied with a limit of maximum number of epochs being 200.
 After the training, the test set is evaluated with the best model weights performed on the validation set.

-The test accuracy with the best model is 92.24% and the f1-score for each class can be seen below.
+The test accuracy with the best model is 92.24% and the f1-score for each class can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).

 ![lenet-f1-scores](./images/lenet-f1-scores.png)

 F1-scores are given for each class.
 F1-score is a measure of precision and recall is used together.
 If the model predicts well on a class, that class should have high precision and recall values, which, here in this case, represented by the f1-score values very close to 1.
 As seen from the plot, most of the classes have very poor f1-score values.
 Various models with improvements and data augmentation will later be applied for this reason.

 ### B) The LeNet Architecture with Dropout

 Dropout technique prevents neural networks from overfitting ([N. Srivastava, G. Hinton, A. Krizhevsky, I. Sutskever and R. Salakhutdinov, 2014](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf)).
 The dropout refers to temporarily removing some of the randomly chosen hidden/visible units in a neural network on the training process.
-This way the dropout technique breaks up the co-adaptations of the nodes in a layer and the model generalizes well.
+This way the dropout technique breaks up the co-adaptations of the nodes in a layer and the model generalizes better.
 Thus for the same LeNet-5 architecture above, dropout is applied for the fully connected layers to generalize the model.

 #### The result for LeNet-5 with dropout

 The same process of traning is again used for the same LeNet-5 architecture by additionally applying dropout to fully connected layers.

-The test accuracy for the best model is 95.52% and the f1-scores can be seen below.
+The test accuracy for the best model is 95.52% and the f1-scores can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).

 ![lenet-f1-scores](./images/lenet-dropout-f1-scores.png)